 With the introduction of winter at our footsteps and the temperature dropping rapidly, the colder weather is the prime time to come down with the unfortunate cold, and, in some cases, the flu.
 With all the germs flying around as we’re trapped indoors, you’re bound to suffer at least one sore throat this season.

-Be proactive during this time of year and do your best to keep warm, fuel your body right, and exercise regularly (try indoor workouts, if the weather doesn’t cooperate).
+Be proactive during this time of year and do your best to keep warm, fuel your body right, and exercise regularly (try indoor workouts with Aaptiv, if the weather doesn’t cooperate).
 However, even with extra precaution, it’s hard to completely avoid the the unwanted sore throat.
 The good news is many sore throats can be healed on their own, without medical or prescription intervention.
 Sometimes it’s best to take the natural route and give the body the proper nutrients it needs.
 Below, with the help of medical studies and university findings, we’ve listed ten natural ways to soothe and cure a sore throat.

 1. Salt Water Gargle